bookofproofs/bookofproofs.github.io/_sources/history/17th-century/torricelli.md

 * In April 1641 Castelli travelled from Rome to Venice and, on the way, stopped in Arcetri to give Galileo a copy of Torricelli's manuscript and suggest that he employed him as an assistant.
 * Torricelli remained in Rome while Castelli was on his travels and gave his lectures in his place.
 * Although Galileo was keen to have Torricelli's assistance there was a delay before this could happen.
-* On the one hand Castelli did not return to Rome for some time, while the death of Torricelli's mother further delayed his departure.
 * On 10 October 1641 Torricelli arrived at Galileo's house in Arcetri.
 * In looking at Torricelli's achievements we should first put his mathematical work into context.
 * Torricelli studied the methods being proposed by Cavalieri and at first was suspicious of them.